Day

 Course details

-Are you interested in silver jewellery?
+Brief Description: Are you looking for a daytime activity and interested in silver jewellery?
 Then this is the course for you!
-Throughout the course, you will develop skills in design, soldering, piercing with a jewellery saw, filing and
+Throughout the course, you will develop skills in design, soldering,

 READ MORE